B2B Articles - April 14, 2017

 But since the donor gave to your organization once, they may be interested in your cause and there are tactics to turning them into repeat donors.

-Sometime people may donate and then simply forget about your nonprofit, so an email drip campaign can remind them why they donated in the first place.
-There are services, such as Hubspot, that can help you set this automated campaigns — so you can focus on the writing, one-and-done.
+Sometimes people may donate and then forget about your nonprofit, so an email drip campaign can remind them why they donated in the first place.
+There are services, such as Hubspot, that can help you set up these automated campaigns — so you can focus on the writing, one-and-done.

-This is especially helpful for cold leads, or leads who have not engaged for some time.
-A e-engagement drip campaign (versus one-off, random emails over time) is a good way to spark interest and encourage a new conversion.
+This is especially helpful for cold leads or leads who have not engaged for some time.
+An e-engagement drip campaign (versus one-off, random emails over time) is a good way to spark interest and encourage a new conversion.

 These people already know basic ideas about what your nonprofit does, so target them with material that gives an update on progress.
 Emails that tell them how far their donation went and what another donation can do can help to convert them into repeat donors.

 Use the demand generation techniques above to get the word out about this new landing page, and be sure to include a strong call to action that encourages donations.

 Budgets are tight at nonprofits, but a small Google AdWords budget can go a long way.
 A retargeting campaign allows advertisers to show ads to people who have already visited your website.